mdzaidkhan1/path-planning-data-processing-dji-drone-app/README.md

 After that the app can be started by running the program.

 **UI**
-Upon start up a user is met with the home screen as well as a navigation rail to the right.
+Upon start up a user is met with the home screen as well as a navigation rail to the left.
 The user can use the rail to seamlessly navigate through the different screens of the app.
+**NOTE: Upon clicking one of the bottom three icons, text will appear below the icon.
+To navigate to that screen, the user must click on the text!**

 The home screen is currently blank, asides from a welcome home button.

 The user can navigate to the 'Path Planning' screen icon which is the first icon on the bottom group of icons on the navigation rail.